yonkahlon/Zenject/README.md

 ## <a id="sub-containers-and-facades"></a>Sub-Containers And Facades

 In some cases it can be very useful to use multiple containers in the same application.
 For example, if you are creating a word processor it may be useful to have a sub-container for each tab that represents a separate document.
-This way, you could bind a bunch of classes `ToSingle()` within the sub-container and they could all easily reference each other as if they were all singletons.
+This way, you could bind a bunch of classes `AsSingle()` within the sub-container and they could all easily reference each other as if they were all singletons.
 Then you could instantiate multiple sub-containers to be used for each document, with each sub-container having unique instances of all the classes that handle each specific document.

 Another example might be if you are designing an open-world space ship game, you might want each space ship to have it's own container that contains all the class instances responsible for running that specific spaceship.